polarbirke/svala/README.md

 .u-overflow-x-hidden { … }
 ```

-This selector uses a _prefix_ ".u-", the _base selector_ "overflow" and was enhanced with the _axis_ "x" as well as "hidden" from a set of _items_.
+This selector uses a _prefix_ ".u-", the _base selector_ "overflow" and was enhanced with the _axis_ "x" as well as "hidden" from a set of _values_.

 ### Output settings